hajkovel/data-science-2/Practicals/01_git/Practical_01.md

 2. Make changes in your own repository
    - Students to fill the lines below, commit and push the changes

-         Year of study: 50
+         Year of study:
-         Number of lectures today:100
+         Number of lectures today:

 # Prerequisites for the following practicals